Stability-AI/stability-sdk/README.md

   --engine, -e          engine to use for inference
 ```

-## Connecting to the API in using langauges other than python
+## Connecting to the API in using languages other than python

 The `src` subdirectory contains pre-compiled gRPC stubs for the following languages: